Carbondale Rodeo Events:

 In this rodeo event lil’ buckaroos get a turn in the spotlight as they grab wool and ride a sheep!
 Cheer them on as they try to hang on for as long as they can!
 Helmets and vests provided.

-- • Children MUST be under 50 pounds.
+- • Children MUST be ***3 years of age or older and under 50 pounds.

 - • Mutton busters must register through the call-in line on Tuesday evenings from 6:00-8:00pm MDT beginning June 4, 2019.
 The call-in number is 970 923 9270.